ginstrom/paladin-novel/manuscript/chapter-20.md

 A fourth member of the Circle rose, and Gond saw why they'd chosen this test.
 The elf's left arm was withered, the flesh blackened as if by some terrible fire.
 But this wasn't ordinary damage—there was something fundamentally wrong with the limb, as if it existed partially outside normal reality.

 "Shadow-touched," Silviana whispered.
-"I've read of such wounds.
-They resist all healing, magical or divine."
+"Such wounds resist all healing, magical or divine."

 "Can you help him?"
 Aelindra asked.

 Gond approached the wounded elf, studying the damaged arm.
 He could feel something emanating from it—a cold, hungry darkness that seemed to devour light itself.
 This wasn't a wound that could be healed with bandages or herbs.
 It was a spiritual injury, a tear in the very fabric of existence.

+Gond sensed the fundamental evil in the wound, and an answering call from inside himself.

 "I don't know," he said honestly.
-"But I can try."
+"But I must try."

 He placed his hands on the elf's shoulder, just above the shadow-touched flesh.
 Divine power stirred within him, but it felt different than usual—more cautious, as if it too recognized the danger.